microsoft/MixedRealityToolkit-Unity/Documentation/README_ObjectManipulator.md

 <img src="../Documentation/Images/ObjectManipulator/MRTK_Constraint_FixedRotationToWorld.gif" width="400">

 This constraint fixes the global rotation of the manipulated object while it is being manipulated.
-This can be useful in applications where no rotation should be imparted by manipulation.
+This can be useful in cases where no rotation should be imparted by manipulation.
 The `FixedRotationToWorldConstraint` does not have any unique properties:

 ### MaintainApparentSizeConstraint